nonblocking/mashroom-content/packages/mashroom-content-markdown-renderer-app/README.md

 ### Features

  * Images are automatically optimized for the target devices (and converted to webp/avif if possible)
- * Supports for hybrid rendering (server-side and client-side)
+ * Server-side rendering for SEO
+ * Simple integration of Videos from the local media library, Youtube or Vimeo
  * Extra CSS per instance which will only be applied to the content

 #### Markdown extensions